leila-alderman/leila-alderman.github.io/_posts/2018-10-04-how-to-get-started-with-code-for-america.markdown

 title: How to Get Started with Code for America
 ---

-# How to Get Started with Code for America

 Getting started with [Code for America](https://www.codeforamerica.org/) (CfA) can be intimidating - so many projects and new people asking for a wide variety of skills and knowledge.
 How can someone with technical coding skills find a useful application to help their local community?
 Is there a place for people without coding skills?
 What exactly does CfA do?

 At the 2018 [Civic Camp](http://ncopenpass.com/civic-camp/) conference hosted by NC Open Pass in Raleigh, North Carolina, an [unconference session](http://ncopenpass.com/blog/unconference-grid-2018/) was convened to answer these questions and more.
 The group included brigade leaders from four different CfA brigades across North Carolina ([Durham](http://codefordurham.com/), [Cary](http://www.codeforcary.org/), [Raleigh](http://opennc-collaborative.org/brigades/raleigh/), and [Charlotte](http://codeforcharlotte.org/)) and people who had never previously attended a CfA event.